-- 1. The EXIT statement must be preceded by a paragraph-name and be the only sentence in the paragraph. - 2.
+- 1. The EXIT statement must be preceded by a paragraph-name and be the only sentence in the paragraph.
+The EXIT statement must appear in a sentence by itself. - 2.
 The point to which control is transferred may be at the end of a range of procedures governed by a PERFORM statement or at the end of a declarative section.
-The EXIT statement is provided to enable a procedure-name to be associated with such a point. - 3.
-If control reaches an EXIT statement without the optional word PROGRAM, and no associated PERFORM or USE statement is active, control passes through the EXIT point to the first sentence of the next paragraph. - 4.
-If control reaches an EXIT PROGRAM statement while operating under the control of a CALL statement, control returns to the point in the calling program immediately following the CALL statement.
+The EXIT statement is provided to enable a procedure-name to be associated with such a point. - If control reaches an EXIT statement without the optional word PROGRAM, and no associated PERFORM or USE statement is active, control passes through the EXIT point to the first sentence of the next paragraph. - If control reaches an EXIT PROGRAM statement while operating under the control of a CALL statement, control returns to the point in the calling program immediately following the CALL statement.